RuchiDhamecha/Digital_Waiter_App_React_TypeScript/README.md

 ### Conclusion
-The Digital Waiter App transforms traditional dining by integrating advanced technology with exceptional customer service.
+The 'Digital Waiter App' transforms traditional dining by integrating advanced technology with exceptional customer service.
 Whether you're a busy urban restaurant or a cozy local café, this app is the perfect solution to modernize your establishment and delight your guests.